viamrobotics/docs/docs/program/extend/modular-resources/add-rplidar-module.md

 ## Requirements

-Install the binary required to utilize the `rplidar-module` library on your machine and make it executable by running the following commands according to your machine's architecture:
+Install the `rplidar-module` binary on your machine and make it executable by running the following commands according to your machine's architecture:

 {{< tabs >}}
 {{% tab name="Linux aarch64" %}}